thoughtful-web/settings-page-wp/README.md

 ## Fields

-The following Field types are supported:
+The following Field types are supported.
+Refer to their class files to see supported HTML attributes which may be declared in the "data_args" member of the field's configuration.

 1. Checkbox
 2. Checkboxes